Table of Contents

 That trajectory was intentional: Airtable was built as a self-serve product that could be adopted from the bottom up.
-According to company’s founder and CEO Howie Liu:
+According to the company’s founder and CEO Howie Liu:

 “It was table stakes for us to make this product actually good enough and easy enough to use—yet powerful enough to convince end users themselves to invest not just the money but, more importantly, the time and behavioral change effort to go and build on Airtable.”

 That philosophy is reflected in Airtable’s current go-to-market approach, which puts customer success before (consultative) sales in the buyer journey.
 Liat Bycel, VP of Customer Engagement explains:

 “It’s about making sure that we’re decreasing the time to value that customers get when experiencing the product for the first time.”

 Of course, no list of product-led growth companies would be complete without the paragon of PLG, Slack.

 Founded in 2009, the team collaboration platform is now a true household name boasting over 10 million daily users.
 And who can forget Slack’s eye-watering $23 billion valuation when they IPO-ed in 2019?

 As Slack stated in their S-1 filing: “Many organizations adopt Slack initially as part of our self-service go-to-market approach.
 Organic growth is generated as users realize the benefits of Slack.”

 The secret to Slack’s success lies in their thoughtful understanding of those benefits.
 The company understands they aren’t just selling software—they’re selling a more productive, streamlined way for team members to communicate with one another.

 As OpenView’s Entrepreneur in Residence, Natalie Diggins, explains: